Characterization of Excess Risk for Locally Strongly Convex Population Risk: Preliminaries

 \end{theorem}

-For any given iterative algorithm $\cA$, $\bw_{t}$ and $\bw_{t}^{\prime}$ denote the output of the algorithm when $\cA$ is iterated $t$ steps on the training set $\bS$ and $\bS^{\prime}$ respectively.
-Please note that all the analysis in this paper is applicable to the practically infeasible empirical risk minimization ``algorithm'' with $\cA(\cS) = \bw_{\bS}^{*}$.
-However, to make our results more practical, we built them based on iterative algorithms in the sequel.
+Please note that all the analysis in this paper is applicable to the practically infeasible empirical risk minimization ``algorithm'' such that $\cA(\cS) = \bw_{\bS}^{*}$.
+However, to make our results more practical, we suppose $\cA$ as iterative algorithms in the sequel.
+For any given iterative algorithm $\cA$, let $\bw_{t}$ and $\bw_{t}^{\prime}$ denote the output of the algorithm when $\cA$ is iterated $t$ steps on the training set $\bS$ and $\bS^{\prime}$ respectively.